I know, it’s an unfamiliar word, right?

 The Middle Ear Factor

 Most of us don’t actually realise that female hormone changes can affect our inner ears aka as the vestibular system.
-It’s why one of the symptoms of peri/menopause can be tinnitus or an incessant ringing in the ears.
+It’s why one of the signs of peri/menopause can be tinnitus or an incessant ringing in the ears.
 In addition, this area of the body is critical to our sense of balance so it makes sense that if all is not well vertigo or disequilibrium may be the result.

 As mentioned earlier, while ‘the dizzies’ may be due to hormonal factors they could also simply be a sidekick of ageing.
 Indeed they’re more prevalent in both older men and women though the incidence is more common in women.
 More research is needed to discover why.